jblavos-ut/jblavos-ut/README.md

 We built easy to use, self-service solutions for [complex, multi-region, multi-language asset management](https://www.wmg.com), [fan clubs](https://www.roadrunnerrecords.com), [talent scouting & street teams](https://www.redbullrecords.com), [ecommerce platforms for legendary act's live music archives](https://www.nytimes.com/2011/11/26/arts/music/fugazi-live-series-a-post-punk-bands-archive-of-shows.html),  [marketing campaigns leveraging existing tech in unexpected ways](https://www.nbcnews.com/id/wbna55011838), and had the opportunity to work alongside [some](https://smashingpumpkins.com) [of](https://www.coheedandcambria.com) [my]() [musical](https://www.gojira-music.com) and [artistic](https://www.paulfrank.com) [idols](https://en.wikipedia.org/wiki/Black_Francis) along with [early pioneers in the UX space](https://medium.com/@adaptivepath), one of the [most influential metal news sites on the internet](https://blabbermouth.net), a now-favorite [irish whiskey](https://www.coheedandcambria.com), and [pop music for kids](https://kidzbop.com).

 My undergraduate studies focused on visual arts, music,  and literature, while I worked to pay my way through college as a designer for the [Marietta College marketing team](https://www.marietta.edu/communication-brand).
-I graduated with a major in oil painting & printmaking, and a minor in both music theory and performance, and english literature.
+I graduated with a major in oil painting & printmaking, and a minor in both music theory and performance, and English literature.
 Of the three, I spend the most time with music, both listening to and [creating it](https://soundcloud.com/blavos/sets/bound).

 In 2020-2022 at the peak of the Covid Pandemic my wife and I were both trying to make "Work from home, virtual school from home, do everything from home" happen, I decided to make everything just a **little bit more intense** and completed an EMBA program.
 I highly recommend taking classes, and courses, and talking with people in all areas of our business outside of Engineering - Knowledge of how a business operates can be very powerful in helping build relationships and finding opportunities to contribute outside of your core team and organization.